MattBzowyckyj/Evolution-of-The-Universe/README.md

   Younger galaxies tend to be smaller and disk-like, as the majority of the stars are in adolescence (small and blue).
 These galaxies often contain many starforming regions, as the stars experience quick, explosive lives.
 When these stars die, they give off many nutrients and elements for new stars.
 The constant creation and destruction of young, bluer stars means a well-developed galaxy that is disk-like and organized.
 Over time, the star population begins to age.
 A higher percentage of the stars forming are red, and not blue.
 Red stars tend to live a lot longer than blue stars, as they are less massive, so they die slowly.
 When stars die slowly, they give off much less material and nutrients for new stars.
 Their deaths are not as explosive as blue stars, so they retain their elements.
 As mentioned earlier, less gas leads to a breakdown of galaxy structure.
 Not as many stars are being created, and the older stars are staying.
 Gradually, the galaxy will become more clumpy as the star populations age and become more red.

+## The Evolution of Black Holes
+Black holes are still one of the most mysterious objects in our unvierse.
+So, there is
 ## Celestial Mergers
 The universe is a chaotic place.

-## The Role of Black Holes

 ## How Dark Matter Affects our Universe